-Even though I’m not sure if my company for the weekend understands that I would like her to stop disrupting my writing, her company is much more welcomed- and much less drama- than most people during holidays.
+Even though I’m not sure if my company for the weekend understands that I would like her to stop disrupting my writing, her company is much more welcomed- and much less of a headache- than most people during holidays.

 It’s a Cat Lady Christmas.

 It’s usually easier for me to tackle life on my own than to worry about other people.
 Through the years I have had many short-lived relationships, a handful of longtime friendships, and grew up in a small family.
 Since I was never surrounded by groups of people, I valued quality over quantity.